caseyamcl/openapi-params/README.md

 An OpenApi-compatible parameter processing library

-This library aims to provide a cross-framework, reusable framework for describing and processing parameters compatible with the [OpenApi 3.x](https://swagger.io/specification/) standard.
+This library aims to provide a reusable and framework independent codebase for describing and processing parameters compatible with the [OpenApi 3.x](https://swagger.io/specification/) standard.